Molds: ubiquitous fungi

 All members of these two groups primarily reproduce by means of conidia, asexual spores.
 The ones that reproduce sexually exhibit sexual reproduction typical of Ascomycetes: dikaryon hyphae are produced after plasmogamy of two different strains; asci are produced in which karyogamy and meiosis occur, followed by mitosis to produce eight haploid ascospores.

 Matter and energy

 Both Aspergillus and Penicillium are generalist heterotrophs, i.e. can feed on a wide-variety of materials, including most crops species.
-It is a common pest spoiling of corn and other grains.
+It is a common pest, spoiling corn and other grains while in storage.

 - Penicilliummandarijntjes © Bios~commonswiki is licensed under a CC BY-SA (Attribution ShareAlike) license

 - Pcamemberti © John William Harshberger is licensed under a Public Domain license